PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Danger.
 She's been kidnapped, let's say.
 And she's being held captive at the bottom of horrible dungeon."

-"Certainly are plenty of horrible dungeons around Robrecht," said Boltac, looking around the room as if he wished the subject would change itself.
+"Certainly are plenty of horrible dungeons around Robrecht," said Boltac, looking around the room for another subject.

 "It's so romantic.
 And he goes to rescue her and when he *does* rescue her that's how she *knows*."

 "Eeeeyeah.
 You keep saying that.
 Knows what?"

 "That he *loves* her.
-That he really, truly loves her above all others."
+When he risks everything he has, when she sees that he's willing to give it all up, that's how she will know he really, truly loves her above all others."

 "That's how she'll know he's a muscle-headed idiot who's good with a sword."

 "But he can't because some fat, greedy merchant wouldn't loan him a sword."

-"No," said Boltac, pushing his anger back down, "I could loan him a sword and armor and everything else in my store.
+"No," said Boltac, struggling with his anger, "I could loan him a sword and armor and everything else in my store, and it wouldn't make a difference.
 He can't because he DOESN'T KNOW HOW TO USE A SWORD!"

 "Keep your voice down," hissed Asarah.
-You're disturbing the other patrons!"
+"You're disturbing the other patrons!"

-"Patron," quipped Boltac across his empty tankard and gesturing at the nearly empty common room.
+"Patron," quipped Boltac as he gesturing at the nearly empty common room with his empty tankard.

 Asarah slammed another ale down in front of him and said.
 "There's no romance in your life.
 No passion.
 No wonder you are alone.
 I feel sorry for you Boltac."
 And then she stormed off into the back.

 "Safer that way," Boltac muttered into his beer.

-Behind Boltac and an unseasonably cool wind filled the inn.
-Boltac turned to see who it was.
-A man in a black robe seemed to float across the common room as the door shut behind him.
+Behind Boltac the door opened and a unseasonably cool wind filled the inn.
+A man in a black robe who wore a simple silver torc around his neck, seemed to float across the common room as the door shut behind him.
 He took in the room with a raised eyebrow of disapproval then made his way to the bar.
 He sat and asked Boltac, "Do they have lamb tonight?"

 "They usually do."